 Enrollment and retention rates are reviewed by the chair to acquire information on institution-wide enrollment, demographics, and retention.
 Enrollments are compared from year to year.
 Retention is assessed by comparing number of freshmen enrolled during fall and the following spring.
 Departmental retention is compared to the university-wide average.

 PG 4: Increase diversity

-1. Enrollment data disaggregated by gender and race/ethnicity is used to assess this program goal.
+1. Enrollment data disaggregated by gender and race/ethnicity

 SLO 1: Demonstrate improved critical thinking skills

 1. California Critical Thinking Skills Test (CCTST)